Anthony Volpe

 Early Life and Background

-In the fourth grade, Volpe’s family moved to Watchung, New Jersey.
-He attended Delbarton School in Morristown, New Jersey, where he played for the school’s baseball team.
-During his senior year, he had an impressive batting average of .488, with seven home runs, 34 runs batted in, and 17 stolen bases.
-His performance earned him the title of New Jersey High School Player of the Year by Perfect Game, and he committed to play college baseball at Vanderbilt University.
+Volpe attended Delbarton School in Morristown, New Jersey, where he played for the school’s baseball team alongside future MLB pitcher Jack Leiter.
+As a senior, he batted .488 with seven home runs, 34 runs batted in, and 17 stolen bases.
+He was named the 2019 New Jersey High School Player of the Year by Perfect Game, and he committed to play college baseball at Vanderbilt University before going pro.

 Path to Baseball

-Volpe was selected by the New York Yankees in the first round of the 2019 MLB draft, with the 30th overall pick.
-He signed with the Yankees on June 10, 2019, receiving a $2.7 million signing bonus.
-Volpe made his professional debut with the Pulaski Yankees in the Rookie Advanced Appalachian League, where he batted .215 with two home runs and 11 runs batted in over 34 games.
-During the COVID-19 pandemic, he focused on improving his physical strength and swing mechanics.
+The New York Yankees selected Volpe in the first round, with the 30th overall pick of the 2019 MLB draft.
+He signed on June 10, 2019, received a $2.7 million signing bonus, and made his professional debut with the Pulaski Yankees of the Rookie Advanced Appalachian League.
+He batted .215 with two home runs and 11 runs batted in over 34 games in his first taste of pro ball.

 Anthony Volpe Career